cloudflare/terraform-provider-cloudflare/docs/data-sources/notification_policies.md

 <a id="nestedatt--result"></a>
 ### Nested Schema for `result`

-Optional:
+Read-Only:

 - `alert_interval` (String) Optional specification of how often to re-alert from the same incident, not support on all alert types.
 - `alert_type` (String) Refers to which event will trigger a Notification dispatch.
 You can use the endpoint to get available alert types which then will give you a list of possible values.
+- `created` (String)
 - `description` (String) Optional description for the Notification policy.
+- `enabled` (Boolean) Whether or not the Notification policy is enabled.
 - `filters` (Attributes) Optional filters that allow you to be alerted only on a subset of events for that alert type based on some criteria.
 This is only available for select alert types.
 See alert type documentation for more details. (see [below for nested schema](#nestedatt--result--filters))
+- `id` (String) The unique identifier of a notification policy
-- `mechanisms` (Map of List of String) List of IDs that will be used when dispatching a notification.
+- `mechanisms` (Map of List of Object) List of IDs that will be used when dispatching a notification.
 IDs for email type will be the email address.
+- `modified` (String)
 - `name` (String) Name of the policy.

-Read-Only:

-- `created` (String)
-- `enabled` (Boolean) Whether or not the Notification policy is enabled.
-- `id` (String) The unique identifier of a notification policy
-- `modified` (String)

 <a id="nestedatt--result--filters"></a>
 ### Nested Schema for `result.filters`

-Optional:
+Read-Only:

 - `actions` (List of String) Usage depends on specific alert type
 - `affected_asns` (List of String) Used for configuring radar_notification